When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Pros

-• Soft organic cotton is soft and cozy for babies.
+• Soft feel: Premium organic cotton outer layer is gentle on legs and waists.

 Cons